Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 At the end of the course, I shall calculate the total score for each student.
 Based on the overall distribution of scores in the class, I may use the traditional means of assigning letter grades to scores ("A" for greater than 90%, "B" for 80% to 90%, etc.); or I may slide the grade boundaries downward to some degree.

 If you know in advance that you will have to miss a test, or if you miss a test unexpectedly, you may request a makeup test.
-However, you must provide a letter explaining the reason for your absence, which must be signed by you, your academic advisor and the head of your department.
-Without such a letter, you will receive a score of zero for the test.
+However, you must fill out the following form to REQUEST a makeup test:

 There will be no makeups for in-class material or homeworks.